Do It Now 4:030:00 / 4:03

 D.C. earned his Music Degree from Southwestern College in Chula Vista, CA and you can find him in the classroom as an instructor in classrooms around NH & MA, teaching “The Art Of Songwriting”, a curriculum he developed that has gained popularity wherever D.C.
 Hathaway teaches.

-And NOW you can find DC Hathaway sharing the stage once again with his singing partner Chris Anders as the award winning duo JUST TWO as they perform Country, Classic Rock & Blues covers along with some fabulous ORIGINAL music that DC has written.
+And NOW you can find DC Hathaway residing in Winchendon, MA and sharing the stage once again with his singing partner Chris Anders as the award winning duo JUST TWO as they perform Country, Classic Rock & Blues covers along with some fabulous ORIGINAL music that DC has written.

 So no matter where you find D.C.
 Hathaway, on stage, in the studio, on the radio or in the classroom, you’ll find his faith in the music leaving his mark on those who listen.